Common Problems Mercedes-Benz 2006-2013 W221

 1. Auxilary Battery

 The W221 S-Class has two batteries.
 The main battery starts the engine, but the second auxiliary battery runs various electronics.
-Because the W221 has an electronic transmission shifter, it is also used to put the vehicle in Park if the main battery fails.
+Because the W221 has an electronic transmission shifter, it also puts the vehicle in Park if the main battery fails.

-Just like with any battery, it needs to be replaced.
+Like any battery, the auxiliary battery needs to be replaced.
 The auxiliary battery mostly fails if the car is over seven years old or has over 100,000 miles.
 Replacing the auxiliary battery on a W221 is relatively easy and can be completed at home.

 2. Air Suspension Compressor